-This falsification of history, which appears deliberate since the facts have become well known, deludes a new generation and prejudices it against China.
+This falsification of history, which appears deliberate -- the facts have become well known - deludes a new generation and prejudices it against China.
 The distortion of the happenings within Tiananmen Square reduces the media's credibility and leaves its open to charges of possibly misrepresenting significant current events.

 The media quickly sensationalized the 1989 confrontation between students massed in Tiananmen Square and the PLA.
 The truth of what happened became known after reports from reliable primary sources replaced the less reliable reports from secondary sources.
 The first hand accounts described a confrontation that came close to a battle but was peacefully settled.
 Students left the square without fatalities.

-"...
-Tim Russert of NBC’s Meet the Press, recall[ed] the deaths by machine guns on the Square of 'ten thousand students.'"(Columbia Journalism Review, September/October 1998 The Myth of Tiananmen and the Price of a Passive Press by Jay Mathews.)
+...
+Tim Russert of NBCs Meet the Press, recall[ed] the deaths by machine guns on the Square of 'ten thousand students.'

-John Pomfret, Washington Post Foreign Service characterized the 1989 events in Beijing as, "the bloody crackdown around Tiananmen Square in 1989," (Washington Post, January 10, 2002, Corruption Charges Rock China's Leaders) and an earlier subtle comment in the Washington Post, December 31, 2001, America's Repressive Allies, moved the "bloody crackdown" into Tiananmen Square:
+John Pomfret, Washington Post Foreign Service, January 10, 2002, Corruption Charges Rock China's Leaders, characterized the 1989 events in Beijing as, "the bloody crackdown around Tiananmen Square in 1989," and an earlier subtle comment in the Washington Post, December 31, 2001, America's Repressive Allies, moved the "bloody crackdown" into Tiananmen Square:

 Former East Asia and Pacific Affairs diplomat Richard Solomon asserted on the MHz Network program China Forum, January 13, 2002:

 Well known travel books describe the recent history of China with a similar distortion.
 From the Lonely Planet-China, 2000, a well known travel publication.

 The Competing Facts

 The most credible reporting of the events at Tiananmen Square is depicted in a video documentary entitled: The Gate of Heavenly Peace, © Long Bow Group, Inc. All Rights Reserved.
 This report contains video footage by a Spanish television crew and has been shown on public broadcasting (PBS) Frontline program and on nationwide PBS stations.
 The complete report and video can be accessed at http://www.tsquare.tv/film/transcript01.html.
 A pertinent excerpt from the narration is shown below.
 The speakers are students and allied persons who protested at Tiananmen Square.